PoPETS-AEC/PoPETS_ArtifactNotes/PETS2026/ARTIFACT-APPENDIX.md

 latter case, we only ask that section titles remain the same.

 ## Description (Required for all badges)
+Replace this with the following:
+- List the paper that the artifact relates to (i.e., paper title, authors, year, or even a BibTex cite).
-Replace this by a short description of your artifact and how it links to your paper.
+- A short description of your artifact and how it is relevant to your paper.

 ### Security/Privacy Issues and Ethical Concerns (Required for all badges)
 Replace this by a description of security or privacy risks that your artifact